NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Variable normalization and model nondimensionalization

-In order to promote better training behavior of neural networks and to allow for the addition of field quantities with different units, we normalize the field and flux variables using a Z-score normalization such that the variables in the training suite have a zero mean and unit variance.
-This approach allows for all features to be treated equally during neural network training.
-Z-score normalization can be expressed as
+To promote better training behavior of neural networks and to allow the loss function to combine quantities with different units, we normalize the field and flux variables using a Z-score normalization such that the variables in the training suite have a zero mean and unit variance.
+This approach ensures that all features are treated equally during neural network training.
+The Z-score normalization is given by

-where $\mu_\phi$ and $\sigma_\phi$ are the mean and standard deviation of the field $\phi$ throughout the training suite in space and time.
+where $\mu_\phi$ and $\sigma_\phi$ are the mean and standard deviation of the field $\phi$ computed across all training simulations and in both space and time.
 Using the normalization above, starred quantities $\phi^\star$ are nondimensional.
-We also non-dimensionalize the time and space dimensions using
+We also nondimensionalize time and space using

-where $\tau$ is the duration of the training of each simulation in the training suite, while $H$ is the total depth of the domain.
-Using the nondimensional variables above and expressing the fluxes fully in terms of the local fluxes as predicted by the base closure as well as the nonlocal entrainment fluxes as predicted by the neural networks, the nondimensional equations which are solved during the training of NORi closure are
+where $\tau$ is the training horizon for each simulation, while $H$ is the total depth of the domain.
+Substituting the nondimensional variables above and decomposing the fluxes into local (base-closure) and nonlocal (neural-network) components, the equations solved during training of the NORi closure are